 At its heart, this very fancy sounding ice cream is chocolate caramel ice cream.
 Chocolate ice cream made with a caramel base.
-Just like with the best hot sauce in the world, caramelizing the base lends tons of complexity you just can’t get with a neutral or vanilla base.
+Just like with the best hot fudge sauce in the world, caramelizing the base lends tons of complexity you just can’t get with a neutral or vanilla base.
 We discovered this at the restaurant when I was playing around with ice cream bases one day.
 That was one of the best days ever, because the chocolate caramel ice cream turned out to be everyone’s favorite.

 Starting with a caramel base for no-churn ice cream is easy.
 All you do is caramelize your can of sweetened condensed milk by submerging it in a pot and letting it boil for 1 1/2 hours.
-This amount of time yields a light caramel that is still pourabe, and that’s exactly what I wanted.
+This amount of time yields a light caramel that is still pourable, and that’s exactly what I wanted.
 If you boil it for too long, it gets really dark and complex and so thick you can scoop it like butter.
 The downside of that is you have to add more liquid to make sure the ice cream sets up.
 At an hour and a half, you’ve developed some complex flavors but haven’t gotten rid of so much liquid that the ice cream won’t freeze.
 Lovely!

 I fancied up my chocolate caramel ice cream by layering in some lovely fig vanilla spread I found at BJ’s one time.
 Since figs are friends with both chocolate and caramel, it is a match made in heaven.
 And breaking up the rich smooth texture with the occasional fig seed adds just a hint of crunch without being in your face.
 I think it is just about perfect.